sriki77/githistoryloader/README.md

 2. The branch will be the current git branch the repo directory is set to.
 3. The git data is parsed and loaded to a in-memory database.
 4. The reports are produced out of the data in the database.
+5. The reports are accessible using the url *http://hostname:8080/*

 **Note:** Java 8 is a prerequisite.